SOUMENPATRA2004/DELTA-DEMO/README.md

 # DELTA-DEMO
-This a demo of Git and Github class
+This a demo of Git and Github class.